What is an HMO?

 - Several members of the same family, all related by blood or marriage

 As an example, a house occupied by a brother, sister and one other unrelated occupant would form two households; three unrelated persons would form three households.

 The number of tenancy agreements is not relevant in determining whether a house is an HMO.

 HMO planning applications

 Planning permission will be required if you wish to change the use of a property from single to multiple occupation.
-For more information see Apply for planning permission.
+See Apply for planning permission for more information.

 The licensing scheme is designed to improve housing conditions and ensure the health and safety of tenants.

 If you own or manage HMOs, the onus is on you to obtain a licence for the property.
 If you have three or more lodgers in your own home, you will also need to apply for a licence.